The Heart Bone's Connected to the Brain Bone: an exposé on Phenethylamine, Dopamine, and Oxytocin

 Screen Shot 2021-04-27 at 8.51.00 AM.png

 Phenethylamine (fiːnaɪlˌɛθɪlˌəˈmiːn).
 You may not have heard of it, but you’ve drunk it.
 At least, your brain has.
 It goes by the nickname,“the infatuation drug.”
-It was secreted into your brain in Middle School when that one girl or guy walked into class, took a seat two rows down and to your left, and you didn’t hear another word the teacher said.
-You were in love.
+It was secreted into your brain in Middle School when that new girl or guy walked into class, took a seat two rows down and to your left, and you didn’t hear another word the teacher said.
+You were in love!
 This person was perfect.
 Life with this person by your side would be the definition of bliss every day; that was clear.
 The only thing unclear was how to get from “two rows down and to the left” to “down the aisle and into your cool loft apartment with your two perfect kids.”
 Remember her or him?
-You may not remember their name, but now you know their nickname: “Phenethylamine.”
-Or more accurately—their real name.
+You may not remember their name, but now you know their real identity: “Phenethylamine.”

-Phenethylamine is an hallucinogen.
-And a nomadic one (not romantic… nomadic).
+Phenethylamine is an hallucinogen—and a nomadic one (not romantic… nomadic).
 It distorts reality, such that what you see is not real.
 Don’t get me wrong; that person in seventh grade was cute; real cute!
-But you’re now old enough to know they also had flaws.
+But you’re now old enough to know that he or she also had flaws.
 (Every person has flaws because our strengths are our weaknesses; a person with no weaknesses is a person with no strengths.)
 But you didn’t see those flaws; there wasn’t a weakness within fifty rows of that seventh grade chair.
-That is, until Phenethylamine moved on; and it always does.
+That is, until Phenethylamine moved on.
+And it always does.
 It has a shelf-life of a few weeks to a maximum of two years.
 If your dream-date’s facade is terribly misleading, your Phenethylamine “high” might last only as long as your first conversation.

 But I said there was good news, didn’t I?
 Back to Oxytocin.
 Oxytocin is relationship superglue.
 It is the brain’s bonding chemical.
-It is that which creates bonding between mother and newborn, as the infant is placed on the mother’s bare belly and suckles for the first time.
-This becomes the child’s first experience outside the womb of caring, comfort, safety, acceptance, belonging and love… the first building block of a chemically-reinforced association of relationships with safe reliability.
-The more positive, pure, safe connections a person has throughout life—especially in early life—the more capacity one will have for secure attachments, or safe, trusting relationships.
-Oxytocin is released in moments ranging from plutonic to romantic.
-It shows up when we’ve been “tended or befriended.”
-It is secreted when a human interaction has felt good—safe, accepting, nurturing, and comforting.
+It is released in moments ranging from plutonic to romantic; when we’ve been “tended or befriended.”
+It is secreted when a human interaction feels good—safe, accepting, nurturing, and comforting.
 It’s in the cradled lullaby; the nonsexual touch of a friend; a good massage; a hug when we’re sobbing; holding someone's hand when afraid; snuggling with a parent or spouse; the empathy we see in the tear-rimmed eyes of someone who has listened—really listened—to our story; it’s as public and low-level as holding candles in a Christmas Eve service, and as private and intense as front-to-front sexual orgasm in a relationship of committed love.
-And that committed love is, again, the difference between the secretion of shallow and short-lived Dopamine, or a Phenethylamine hallucination.
+It is the same chemical that in infancy bonds mother and newborn; it is why the infant is placed on the mother’s bare belly for skin-to-skin contact.
+This becomes the child’s first experience outside the womb of caring, comfort, safety, acceptance, belonging and love… the foundational building block associating a human relationship with reliable safety and nurture.
+The more positive, pure, safe connections a person has in life—especially in early life—the more capacity one will have for committed relationships.
+That Oxytocin-reinforced relationship of committed love ranks far, far above a short-lived Phenethylamine hallucination or the Dopamine high of a thrill ride.

 Previous